danjperron/BitBangingDS18B20/README.md

         gcc -o DS18B20Pi5Scan  DS18B20Pi5Scan.c -l gpiod

+   Still beta with gpiod.
+Not sure how it will perform with multiple GPIO connected.
+Still need to check if it works with old Pi.

 <b> Other Pi  method</b><br>

 Method to access the DS18B20 sensor using Rapsberry Pi GPIO